rijalamisha21/Pratice-markdown-file/README.md

 **Escape Sequence**

-> Escape sequence : \ It will escape
+> Escape sequence : \ These character need to be escaped in Markdown in order to appear as literal characters instead of performing some markdown functions:

     Example: \**...**